SEIR-822/installfest-822/README.md

 ## Git

 Run the command below in your terminal.
-**This script should be run from the root of this git-install repository.**
+**This script should be run from the root of this installfest-master repository.**

 ```bash
   scripts/git.sh